Tony Curtis: Philanthropy

 Beginning in 1990, Curtis and his daughter Jamie Lee Curtis took a renewed interest in their family's Hungarian Jewish heritage, and helped finance the rebuilding of the Great Synagogue in Budapest, Hungary.
 The largest synagogue in Europe today, it was originally built in 1859 and suffered damage during World War II.
 In 1998, he also founded the Emanuel Foundation for Hungarian Culture, and served as honorary chairman.
-The organization works for the restoration and preservation of synagogues and the 1300 Jewish cemeteries in Hungary and is dedicated to the 600,000 Jewish victims of the Holocaust in Hungary and lands occupied by the Royal Hungarian Army.
+The organization works for the restoration and preservation of synagogs and the 1300 Jewish cemeteries in Hungary and is dedicated to the 600,000 Jewish victims of the Holocaust in Hungary and lands occupied by the Royal Hungarian Army.
 Curtis also helped promote Hungary's national image in commercials.

 Books and appearances

 In 1965, Tony Curtis was animated in an episode of The Flintstones; he also voiced his character Stoney Curtis.
 In 1994, a mural featuring his likeness, painted by the artist George Sportelli, was unveiled on the Sunset Boulevard overpass of the Hollywood Freeway Highway 101 in Los Angeles.
 The mural was relocated to Hollywood Boulevard and Bronson Avenue in September 2011.
 His face is featured among the celebrities on the cover of the Sgt.
-Peppers Lonely Hearts Club Band album by The Beatles.
+Pepper's Lonely Hearts Club Band album by The Beatles.

 Also in 1994, the U.S. Navy Memorial Foundation awarded its Lone Sailor Award for his naval service and his subsequent acting career.

 In 2004, he was inducted into the University of Nevada, Las Vegas Hall of Fame.
 A street is named after him in the Sun City Anthem development of his adopted hometown, Henderson, Nevada.

 In 2005, Curtis was criticized after he stated that he would refuse to watch Brokeback Mountain.
 He additionally stated that John Wayne would not have approved of a film about gay cowboys.

 In 2008, he was featured in the documentary The Jill & Tony Curtis Story about his efforts with his wife to rescue horses from slaughterhouses.

 In October 2008, Curtis's autobiography American Prince: A Memoir, was published.
 In it, he describes his encounters with other Hollywood legends of the time including Frank Sinatra and James Dean, as well as his hard-knock childhood and path to success.
 It was followed by the publication of his next book, The Making of Some Like it Hot: My Memories of Marilyn Monroe and the Classic American Movie (2009).
 Curtis shared his memories of the making of the movie, in particular about Marilyn Monroe, whose antics and attitude on the set made everyone miserable.

 On May 22, 2009, Curtis apologized to the BBC radio audience after he used three profanities in a six-minute interview with BBC presenter William Crawley.
 The presenter also apologized to the audience for Curtis's "Hollywood realism."
 Curtis explained that he thought the interview was being taped, when it was in fact live.